FuelLabs/sway/sway-book/src/documentation/language/program-types/predicate.md

 ## Example

-The following example demonstrates a predicate which takes one argument and returns the boolean value of `true`.
+The following example demonstrates a predicate which takes one argument and returns the Boolean value of `true`.

 ```sway
 {{#include ../../../code/language/program-types/predicates/simple/src/main.sw}}